We must suffer – from here until Methanopolis coming

 After the collapse of communism in 1989, Fukuyama famously predicted the end of history.
 His words were some of the most egregious blunders in the predicting business as from where I am standing, history is currently making large strides.

-It’s hard to remember a time in my life which was so dominated by conflict.
+It’s hard to remember a time in my life that was so dominated by conflict.
 Even during the Cold War, the world seemed a rather calm place with the occasional conflict flaring up.
 Today, it seems that the world is in flames.

 And it still matters to us in energy terms.
 At least to some of us as a part of the world is currently inexorably moving towards energy independence or at least some sort of it.